databrary/design/pages.md

 ## Authorization request

+Select from:
+- Administrator: I am an administrator at a university, IRB, or other research institute.
+- PI: I am a PI (or eligible to be a PI) at a university or other research institute.
+- Member: I work with a PI as a student, postdoc, staff, RA, or other researcher.
+- Independent: I am an independent researcher.

+### Administrator

+- search for institute
+- add new institute

+Both generate a request to the site administrators to establish the appropriate relationships.

+### PI

+- search for institute: generates request to institute administrator
+- add new institute: generates request to site administrator

+### Member

+1. search by institute
+2. search by name
+3. not found: "Please ask your PI to create an account first."

+These generate a request to the PI.

+### Independent

 ## Authorization review

-* expandable tree of existing children, with actions (remove, renew, set level)
+* expandable tree of existing children, with actions (remove, renew, select permissions)
-* expandable tree of requests, with actions (deny, approve, set level)
+* expandable tree of requests, with actions (deny, approve, select permissions)